Coast to Coast Traverse of Madeira

 Paradise found

 What goes up must come down!
 Short transfer from Encumeada to Paul da Serra.
-Lace up your boots and begin the big descent to Madeira's north coast.
-You’ll hike through the magical UNESCO-listed Fanal Forest, surrounded by centuries-old trees, often covered by mysterious fog.
-Reach Seixal Beach in the afternoon, and enjoy a celebratory dip against an impressive backdrop of towering cliffs, volcanic black sand and thundering waterfalls - paradise found?
+Lace up your boots and start the big descent to Madeira's north coast.
+You’ll hike through the magical UNESCO-listed Fanal Forest, surrounded by ancient trees, often covered by mysterious fog.
+Reach Seixal Beach in the afternoon, and enjoy a celebratory dip against an impressive backdrop of towering cliffs, volcanic black sand, and thundering waterfalls - paradise found?
 Take a short drive and spend your final night in the seaside village of Porto Moniz, toasting the end of your epic island adventure with new friends.

 Day 7